ustaxcourt/ef-cms/docs/entities/Case.md

           - "YYYY-MM-DD"
         presence: "required"
         description: "When the case was received by the court.
 If electronic, this value will be the same as createdAt.
 If paper, this value can be edited."
+    resumeNoticesAt:
+      type: "date"
+      flags:
+        format:
+          - "YYYY-MM-DDTHH:mm:ss.SSSZ"
+          - "YYYY-MM-DD"
+        presence: "optional"
+        description: "Cases being migrated may set this value, otherwise undefined.
+If provided, no notices will be sent for this case until after the ISO date provided."
     sealedDate:
       type: "date"
       flags: